-Guided Walks up Scafell Pike with Professional Mountain Leaders
+Scafell Pike Guided Walks, Hikes and Climbs with Professional Mountain Leaders

-Scafell Pike stands at 978m tall, and with that it is the highest mountain in England.
-It has numerous fantastic routes to it's infamous summit platform, from which breathtaking views can be had.
+Standing at 978m tall, Scafell Pike is the tallest mountain in England.
+It has numerous fantastic routes to it's infamous summit platform, from which breath-taking views can be had.
 Scafell Pike, or 'The Pike' as many like to refer to it is a great day out for experienced walkers and non-walkers with ambitious targets too.
 Despite having some clearly defined paths in places and attracting hundreds of thousands to it's summit each year, Scafell Pike is a mountain not to be underestimated, a fact that can be reiterated by looking at annual mountain rescue reports.
 Our guides are available to lead on any of the routes up Scafell Pike, with the most popular being from Wasdale & Seathwaite.
 More information on each route, and their suitability can be found below.

 Scafell Pike From Wasdale

 This route is by far the most popular route up the mountain.
 The route tarts from the incredible valley of Wasdale.
 Although one of the trickiest valleys to get to with regards to travelling there, once there is it utterly breathtaking.
 The view from the far end of Wastwater (see left) was voted as 'Britain's Best View', and rightly so.
 The Wasdale Valley hosts some of the finest rock climbing in the Lake District and has a very rich mountaineering history.
 One of the most famous walking pubs, the Wasdale Head Inn is situated at the top of the valley and is always well worth a visit - especially if you like a good quality ale!
 The valley also hosts a good quality National Trust Campsite and plenty of parking is available.